Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I have [Number] of years of experience in [Your Industry], and have solid background in [Specific Abilities or Tasks].
-I am interested in the opportunity to join [Company Name] because of your reputation in the name of the company.
+I have [Number] years of professional experience in [Field] as well as solid background in [Specific Skills or the Responsibilities].
+I am especially interested in the opportunity to work for [Company name] as a result of your excellent reputation for your reputation.

-I believe my credentials and experiences make me a suitable candidate for this role.
-I would welcome the opportunity to talk with you more regarding how I could contribute in your organisation.
+I believe that my skills and work experience make me a strong candidate for this role.
+I would welcome the opportunity to further discuss with you about how I can contribute in your organisation.

 Sincerely,